jwunderl/pxt-arcade/docs/courses/csintro1/loops/projectiles.md

 })
 ```

-## Student Task #2: add vertical projectiles that move across the screen
+## Student Task #2: add vertical projectiles that move down the screen

 1. Start with the provided code in the example above.
 Currently, it will spawn meteors of ``||sprites:Kind||`` ``||sprites:Enemy||`` that stay in random locations along the top of the screen
 2. Replace the ``||game:onupdate||`` ``||loops:repeat||`` loop